 Now that your favorite records are packaged up in their protective layers against airborne nasties, you’ll need somewhere to store your collection.
-The fundamental rule about storing records in any unit, is they must by stored vertically.
+The fundamental rule about storing records in any unit is they must be stored vertically.
 Stacking records flat in piles will lead to warping over time.

 Record Divider Cards

 If you’re lucky enough to have a rather large collection of vinyl records, you might find it beneficial to invest in some divider cards and labels.
-These heavy duty divider cards are perfect for organizing your records, and will save you potentially damaging album sleeves when digging for that one evasive album.
+These heavy-duty divider cards are perfect for organizing your records, and will save you potentially damaging album sleeves when digging for that one elusive album.

-For obvious reasons, it’s important not to display vinyl records on a wall that receives direct sunlight, but when used on a shaded wall under stable temperatures, the Magic Vinyl Display promises to bridge the gap between storage and display.
-Check out the video below and their crowdfunding page for full details.
+For obvious reasons, it’s important not to display vinyl records on a wall that receives direct sunlight, but when used on a shaded wall under stable temperatures, Twelve Inch vinyl wall displays bridge the gap between storage and display.